FunkyE9th/Test/docs/mesh.md

      ![ClickProvsionedNode](../images/mesh/ClickProvsionedNode.png)

-   - Click node name to rename
+   - Click node name to rename.
+We will change it from "Zephyr" to "BL653"

      ![NodeName](../images/mesh/NodeName.png)